ARMmbed/lora-docs/docs/intro-to-lora.md

 There's quite some [choice in the gateways](https://www.loriot.io/gateways.html) we can use, but I've had good experience with these three:

 * [Kerlink IoT station](http://www.kerlink.fr/en/products/lora-iot-station-2/lora-iot-station-868-mhz).
 Expensive (around 1,200 euros), but great build quality and range.
 * [Multitech Conduit](http://www.multitech.com/brands/multiconnect-conduit).
 About a third of the price of the Kerlink (around 450 euros), and pretty great for small setups (put a bigger antenna on it though).
-Multitech also has a [rugged outdoor](http://www.multitech.com/brands/multiconnect-conduit-ip67) version available.
+Multitech also has a [rugged outdoor](http://www.multitech.com/brands/multiconnect-conduit-ip67) version.
 * Building your own with a Raspberry Pi and an [IMST iC880A](http://webshop.imst.de/catalogsearch/result/?q=iC880A) concentrator.
 At around 230 euros, this is the most cost-efficient option.